-A vibrant bike culture is growing across North America, but its scope is miniscule when compared to Europe.
+A vibrant bike culture is growing across North America, but its scope is still miniscule when compared to Europe.
 In Denmark and Holland cycling is the norm for both general transportation and commuting to work or school.
-Here, we'll take a look at trends on both sides of the Atlantic, and how to support cycling communities of the future.
+In this blog post, we'll look at trends on both sides of the Atlantic, and how to support the cycling communities of the future.

 Cycling in North America